vsoch/watchme/docs/_docs/contributing/watcher.md

 The following rules should pertain to writing tasks:

   1. The input variables must coincide with the variables named by the task.params.
 The task should accept some exploded list of of **kwargs to be flexible to do this.
-  2. The task should return some finished file object, string, or other text matter that the watcher can then update in the repository.
+  2. The task should return some finished file object, string, or other text matter that the watcher can then update in the repository (see next section).
+  3. If the function is not successful, return None.

+#### Return Values

+The return value of your task is going to determine how it's processed by the watcher.
+WRITEME

     a.
 If you want to write json data, return a dictionary
     b.
 If you want to download an actual file, return the full path.
 It will be found to exist, and moved to the correct watcher folder.
     c.
 If a string is provided and it doesn't exist as a path, it's assumed to be some text to write to file.
-  3. If the function is not successful, return None.

 #### Variables for Tasks